apache/nuttx-apps/graphics/twm4nx/README.txt

     Other issues/bugs
     5. Icon drag movement includes logic to avoid collisions with other icons and with the background image.
 That later is an issue.
-The background image image widget needs to be removed; it can occlude a desktop icon.
 We need to paint the image directly on the background without the use of a widget.
-    6. More issues with the background image:  It absorbs touchscreen presses without doing anything.
-It should bring-up the main menu menu just as any other region of the background.
-This would be easy to fix, but just replacing the background image widget and drawing directly on the background which is the better solution anyway.
-       NOTE: There is a configuration option that will eliminate the background image.
-The CONTEMPORARY theme, for example, has no background image.
-    7. There are a few color artifacts in the toolbar of the CONTEMPORARY theme.
+    6. There are a few color artifacts in the toolbar of the CONTEMPORARY theme.
 These look like borders are being drawn around the toolbar widgets (even though the are configured to be borderless).
-    8. Most Twm4Nx configuration settings are hard-coded in *_config.hxx header files.
+    7. Most Twm4Nx configuration settings are hard-coded in *_config.hxx header files.
 These all need to be brought out and made accessible via Kconfig files
-    9. If you create a window and resize it while the Main Menu is up, you can force things into a bad state by interacting with the Main Menu while resize is in operation.
-   10. Things become buggy after perhaps 10 shell windows have been opened.
+    8. Things become buggy after perhaps 10 shell windows have been opened.
        Most likely, some resource allocation is failing silently and leaving things in a bad state.
-The board I am using has 128Mb of SDRAM so I can't believe that memory is limiting factor.
+The board I am using has 128Mb of SDRAM so I can't believe that memory is the limiting factor.
+These are, however, RAM-backed windows and will use significant amounts of memory.